Global Burden of Cardiovascular Diseases, 2015

-What are the current estimates of cardiovascular disease (CVD) burden?
+What are the global and national estimates for causes of cardiovascular mortality?

-An estimated 422.7 million cases of CVD (95% uncertainty interval: 415.53 to 427.87 million cases) occurred in 2015.
-An estimated 17.92 million CVD deaths (95% uncertainty interval: 17.59 to 18.28 million CVD deaths) occurred in 2015.
-Among all high-income countries, declines in age-standardized CVD death rate occurred between 1990 and 2015.
-Among middle-income countries, declines in CVD death rates were noted in some but not all countries.
-Ischemic heart disease was the leading cause of CVD health lost globally, as well as in each world region.
-Stroke was the second leading cause of CVD health lost.
-As sociodemographic index increased beyond 0.25, the highest CVD mortality shifted from women to men.
-CVD mortality decreased sharply for both sexes in countries with a sociodemographic index >0.75.
+In 2015, an estimated 442.7 million prevalent cases of CVD were present worldwide.
+An estimated 17.92 million CVD deaths occurred.
+Significant declines in the age-standardized death rate due to CVD occurred between 1990 and 2015 in all high-income and some middle-income countries.
+However, no significant change was detected over this period of time for most other world regions.
+Ischemic heart disease was the leading cause of all health loss globally as well as in each world region.
+The next most common was stroke.
+As SDI increased beyond 0.25, the highest CVD mortality rates shifted from women to men.
+CVD mortality decreased sharply for both men and women in countries with an SDI >0.75.

-The authors concluded that CVDs remain a major cause of health loss for all regions of the world.
-Sociodemographic change over the past 25 years has been associated with dramatic declines in CVD in regions with very high sociodemographic index, but only a gradual decrease or no change in most regions.
+The authors concluded that CVD remains a major cause of health loss for all regions of the world.
+Sociodemographic change over the past 25 years has been associated with dramatic declines in CVD in regions with a very high SDI, but only a gradual decrease or no change at all in most regions.

-Keywords: Cardiovascular Diseases, Coronary Artery Disease, Cost of Illness, Life Expectancy, Myocardial Ischemia, Peripheral Arterial Disease, Prevalence, Primary Prevention, Secondary Prevention, Stroke
+Keywords: Cardiovascular Diseases, Coronary Artery Disease, Cost of Illness, Global Health, Myocardial Ischemia, Prevalence, Public Health, Primary Prevention, Risk Factors, Stroke

 < Back to Listings